ItsBranK/RocketLeague-Graphics/README.md

 # Rocket League Assets

-This repository contains nearly all the raw audio and graphics that Rocket League ueses.
+This repository contains nearly all the raw audio and graphics that Rocket League uses.

 They are to be used for video editing purposes, since I don't own them don't try to sell them or whatever and claim they are yours.